 Use cases and scenarios [editor: Ashiq]

+Telecom nodes often have very high requirements on service performance.
+As a consequence they often utilize redundancy and high availability (HA) mechanisms.
+The HA support may be built-in or provided by the platform.
+In any case, the HA support typically has a very fast detection and reaction time to minimize service impact.
+HA support for OPNFV is discussed in the High Availability for OPNFV project.

-Before explaining the use cases for NFVI fault management and maintenance, it is necessary to understand current telecom node, e.g., 3GPP mobile core nodes (MME, S/P-GW, etc.) deployments.
-Due to stringent High Availability (HA) requirements, these nodes often come in an Active-Standby (ACT-SBY) configuration which is a 1+1 redundancy scheme.
+As an example, these nodes can come in an Active-Standby (ACT-SBY) configuration which is a (1+1) redundancy scheme.
 ACT and SBY nodes (aka Physical Network Function (PNF) in ETSI NFV terminology) are in a hot standby configuration.
-If ACT node is unable to function properly due to fault or any other reason, the SBY node is instantly made ACT, and service could be provided without any interruption.
+If an ACT node is unable to function properly due to fault or any other reason, the SBY node is instantly made ACT, and affected services can be provided without any service interruption.

 The ACT-SBY configuration needs to be maintained.
 This means, when a SBY node is made ACT, either the previously ACT node, after recovery, shall be made SBY, or, a new SBY node needs to be configured.
-Instantiating/configuring a new SBY is similar to instantiating a new VNF and therefor, is outside the scope of this project.
+The actual operations to instantiate/configure a new SBY are similar to instantiating a new VNF and therefore are outside the scope of this project.

-The NFVI fault management and maintenance requirements aim at realizing the same HA when the PNFs mentioned above are virtualized i.e. made VNFs, and put under the operation of Management and Orchestration (MANO) framework defined by ETSI NFV [refer to MANO GS].
+The NFVI fault management and maintenance requirements aim at providing fast failure detection of physical and virtualised resources and remediation of the virtualised resources provided to Consumers according to their predefined request to enable applications to recover to a fully redundant mode of operation.

-There are three use cases to show typical requirements and solutions for automated fault management and maintenance in NFV.
+The following three use cases show typical requirements and solutions for automated fault management and maintenance in NFV.
 The use cases assume that the VNFs are in an ACT-SBY configuration.

 Auto Healing (Triggered by critical error)